ashutoshmjain/gita/src/mathuraChap11.md

 But then how this number theory related to the story of `Ganga` and `Shantanu` - asked the Friend..

 `Ganga` understood the significance of Eight.
 Though she didn't think it in terms of numbers.
 She learnt it through real experience of rivers.
 She noticed four rivers tied up eight frozen lakes (glaciers).
-It will be easy if you see this map of `Gangotri Region` - the birth place of Ganges.
+It will be easy if you see this map.
+He removed many layers of books from the table to spread a big map of `Gangotri region` - the birth place of Ganges.

 ![Ganga](./ganga.svg)

 In a way, the identity of Ganges was the entire glacier region that she could access as eight frozen water falls (glaciers) and the purpose of Ganges - she though -  was to unite the knowledge of their existence into one.
 Ganges brought mountains (her home) to the plains through a primal scheme and to `Ganga` that schema was auspicious.
 Later, modern geologists marvel at this scheme in the sense such a vast glacier system ultimately manifests into just one perennial mega-river.
 Just like the locals, they too see the magic of God's gift.
 Keep in mind the glacier is retreating almost two miles per century.
 That is the reason you see many more tributaries now spread around the main rivers in 100 to 150 miles range.